-- How to connect to OMERO using the JAVA API. - How to load all the images within a given Dataset. - How to load the images in ImageJ using Bio-Formats. - How to analyze the images using Auto Threshold and Analyze particles plugins in ImageJ within a script.

-- How to save the segmented ROIs as polygons in OMERO. - · How to collect the measurement associated to the ROIs and - Save them as an OMERO.table and link the table to the Dataset. - Save them as a CSV file and link it to the Dataset.
+- How to connect to OMERO using the JAVA API. - How to load all the images within a given Dataset. - How to load the images in ImageJ using Bio-Formats. - How to analyze the images using Thresholding and Analyze Particles plugin in ImageJ within a script. - How to save the segmented ROIs as polygons in OMERO. - · How to collect the measurement associated to the ROIs and - Save them as an OMERO.table and link the table to the Dataset. - Save them as a CSV file and link it to the Dataset.

 • Install Fiji on the local machine with the OMERO.insight-ij plugin.
-The installation instructions can be found at How to install OMERO plugins for Fiji/ImageJ.
+The installation instructions can be found at How to install the OMERO plugin for Fiji/ImageJ.

-- Data: Samples images from the Image Data Resource (IDR) idr0021. - · Java API documentation. - Script: Groovy script for automatic segmentation of images from OMERO using Fiji analyse_dataset_save_rois_and_summary_table.groovy.
+- Data: Samples images from the Image Data Resource (IDR) idr0021. - Java API documentation.

+• Script: Groovy script for automatic segmentation of images from OMERO using Fiji - analyse_dataset_save_rois_and_summary_table.groovy.

-We will now repeat the manual analysis Manual Segmentation on a Dataset using the scripting facility available in Fiji.
+We will now repeat the manual analysis Segment manually OMERO data using Fiji/ImageJ on a Dataset using the scripting facility available in Fiji.